Donald Haider: Political career

 Haider was a congressional fellow from 1967 to 1968.
 He worked in the office of United States senator Ted Kennedy.

 After working as a congressional fellow, Haider worked at a guest scholar at the Brookings Institution.

 Haider was a White House fellow from 1976 to 1977.
 He is the only academic to serve both as a White House fellow and congressional fellow.

 During the presidencies of Gerald Ford and Jimmy Carter, he worked an assistant to three different directors of the Office of Management and Budget.
 In this role, he was assigned to refinance New York City, which was facing a potential bankruptcy amid a financial crisis in the city.

+Until 1986, Haider was a longtime member of the Democratic Party.

 Haider had worked as an advisor to Richard J. Daley during his mayoralty.
 Haider also worked as the Chicago city budget director (chief financial officer for the City of Chicago) under Jane Byrne from 1979 until 1980.

 Haider served as deputy assistant secretary of the United States Treasury.

 Haider has also served as vice chairman of the Chicago School Finance Authority for fifteen years, during which time he helped refinance the schools.

 Haider, in 2008, served on the president of the Cook County Board of Commissioners' task force on property tax classification.

 Haider served as an alternate delegate to the 2012 Republican National Convention, pledged to Mitt Romney.